 • Meet their friends and their friends’ parents

 • Check in with their teachers/coaches or even volunteer at school

 • Watch their social media

-Above all, even though they may resist the message, keep reminding them that you love them and that you’re there to help them make safe choices.
+Above all, even though they may resist the message, keep reminding them that you love them and are there to help them make safe choices.

-If you have concerns about your child and substance abuse, discuss it with your physician.
+If you have concerns about your child and substance use, discuss them with your physician.
 If you don’t have a family medicine doctor, contact us at Glacial Ridge for an appointment at a clinic in your area.